alondraorn/DH150-UX/README.md

 [heuristic-9](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%209.png)

 #### Southwest
-The user is reminded to turn on location services to speed up their services and airport experience, providing adequate reasoning and a more comfortable and efficent app experience later on
+The user is reminded to turn on location services to speed up their services and airport experience, providing adequate reasoning and a more comfortable and efficent app experience later on <br />
+There is no warning message if a user tries to select nonsensical dates, such as the 14th to the 12th <br />
-Severity rating: 1 <br />
+Severity rating: 2 <br />
-Why:
+Why: Southwest does a satisfactory job of preventing errors, however, there are not a lot of warning messages for users to recognize errors

 ### **10: Help and documentation**